 Jerry Cabiness said his father was at his battle station in the main mast of the ship when the ship was hit.
 He narrowly avoided getting hit by machine gun fire, and luckily his only injury was from friction burns suffered when he slid down a ladder while rushing to abandon ship.

-The family still has the only material possession he managed to leave the ship with: a watch that stopped at 8:15, the moment that Sunday morning when he hit the water after jumping off the Arizona.
+The family proudly retains the only thing he managed to leave the ship with: a watch that stopped at 8:15, the moment that Sunday morning when he hit the water after jumping from the Arizona.